MicrosoftDocs/Hololens/hololens/hololens2-new-user-optimize.md

 - Named user account
 - Shared account

 If it is important to know the identity of the user using the HoloLens device, then a Named user account should be used.
-There are several scenarios where this may be required, especially if the company is part of a regulated industry, but also if different content is provided to different users based on their training or seniority.
+There are several scenarios where knowing the user's identity may be required, especially if the company is part of a regulated industry, but also if different content is provided to different users based on their training or seniority.
 In these scenarios, it is important to follow these best practices to optimize and reduce the time to login.

 For scenarios such as general training, it may not be necessary to track the identity of the person using the device.
 In this case, a Shared user account on the device allows you to have a single-click sign in, minimizing the time to log in.

 > [!NOTE]
 > Care should be taken to ensure that the permissions assigned to the shared account only allow access to “open” data that can be accessed by anyone in the organization, and physical security on the HoloLens device is set to ensure that it cannot be accessed without authorization.

-For full details on setting up a “Shared” account with HoloLens 2, please refer to [Shared Azure AD accounts in HoloLens]( /hololens/shared-aad-accounts).
+For full details on setting up a “Shared” account with HoloLens 2, refer to [Shared Azure AD accounts in HoloLens](/hololens/shared-aad-accounts).

 ### Choose the right login method for your user identity